OS2iot/OS2iot-docs/source/user-interface-guidelines/user-interface-guidelines.rst

 solely used to switch between the different main pages of the app.

 The Dashboard page will be the landing page of the app.
 On the top left the logo functions as a home button.
-The header will contain a search input field stretching thereby removing it from the navigation menu where it is displayed in the image below.
+The top header will contain a search input field stretching thereby removing it from the navigation menu where it is displayed in the image below.

 |image1|

-The active and hovered menu item is highlighted by a grey background-color and bold font (font-weight: 600).
-Other menu items have a thin font-weight of 300.

-If the page connected to a menu item has a specific single option to add more like e.g. “Mine applikationer” (My applications) has the ability to ad a new application, the a shortcut to add this will be displayed on the right side of the menu item when hovering it or when active.

 Use of keyboard
 ~~~~~~~~~~~~~~~